 7.4.2 Illustrate how international trade requires a system for exchanging currency between and among countries.

 7.4.3 Trace the development and change over time of the economic systems (traditional, command, market and mixed) of various cultures, societies or nations in Africa, Asia and the Southwest Pacific. and analyze why these changes occurred over time.

 7.4.4 Compare and contrast the standard of living of various countries in Africa, Asia, and the Southwest Pacific using Gross Domestic Product (GDP) per capita as an indicator; hypothesize how factors, including urbanization, industrialization, and globalization could affect the differences in the standard of living statistics.

 7.4.5 Analyze different methods that countries in Africa, Asia and the Southwest Pacific have used to increase their citizens' individual human capital.

-7.4.6 Identify ways that societies deal with helpful and harmful externalities (spillovers) in Africa, Asia or the Southwest Pacific.
+7.4.6 Identify ways that societies deal with helpful and harmful externalities in Africa, Asia, or Southwest Pacific.